CiscoDevNet/terraform-provider-cdo/docs/data-sources/user.md

 ### Read-Only

 - `id` (String) Universally unique identifier for the user.
-- `is_api_only_user` (Boolean) CDO has two kinds of users: actual users with email addresses and API-only users which are used for programmatic access.
-This boolean indicates which of the two this user is.
+- `is_api_only_user` (Boolean) CDO has two kinds of users: actual users with email addresses and API-only users for programmatic access.
+This boolean indicates what type of user this is.
 - `role` (String) Role assigned to the user in this tenant.